Edb83/moose-juice/README.md

 <span id="ux-overview"></span>

 ### Overview
-Unconcerned with selling hardware in its myriad forms, Moose Juice can focus on providing nothing but the highest quality, home-brewed e-liquid and delivering a great user experience.
-By using an aesthetic not typically seen in larger vaping e-commerce stores alongside an accessible rewards system, the company hopes to retain its clientelle and be guided by their feedback.
+Unconcerned with selling hardware in its myriad forms, Moose Juice is focused on providing nothing but high quality, home-brewed e-liquid and delivering a great user experience.
+With an aesthetic not typically seen in larger vaping e-commerce stores and an accessible rewards system, the company hopes to retain and grow its clientele, guided by their feedback.
+The target audience is 25 - 40-yr-old smokers and existing vapers looking for a dedicated juice supplier.
 Converting a sale will rely on quickly signposting potential customers to relevant products and then giving them options.

-In summary, the two questions asked by the site should be "What's your taste?" and "How do you vape?"
+The two questions asked by the site are "What's your flavour?" and "How do you vape?"

 #### Flavours
 Flavour and choice are paramount at Moose Juice.
 That's what will keep people off cigarettes for good.
 Options to filter by common vaping flavour profiles (bakery, dessert, fruit etc) are complimented by the ability to search for individual flavour notes (cinnamon, cream, apple etc).
 When browsing for a new juice to try, most users will go straight for an individual flavour and then make a choice based on its popularity.

 #### Brands
-From an e-liquid perspective all vapers will fall into one of three categories, which Moose Juice caters for in its brands.
+As far as e-liquid goes, all vapers will fall into one of three categories.
+Moose Juice has a brand for each category:

 **Big Moose**

-For use with 'sub-ohm' devices, which get through a lot of juice and put out large vape clouds.
-This type of e-liquid has a thicker consistency due to a higher ratio of vegetable glycerin (VG) to propylene glycol (PG) and as sub-ohm devices use it up quickly, needs to come in larger bottles.
+For use in 'sub-ohm' devices, which need a lot of juice to produce those thick clouds.
+This type of e-liquid has a thicker consistency and as it's used up quickly needs to come in larger bottles.
 Due to the TPD Regulations it cannot be sold pre-mixed with nicotine.

 **Mini Moose**

-One of two Moose Juice brands aimed at users of the more discreet 'pod' systems.
-These juices have a 50:50 PG/VG ratio and come in a variety of pre-mixed freebase nicotine strengths.
-The TPD Regulations do not allow pre-mixed e-liquids to be sold in bottles larger than 10ml.
+One of two Moose Juice brands aimed at users of discreet 'pod' systems.
+These thinner juices come in a variety of pre-mixed freebase nicotine strengths and to comply with TPD Regulations must not be sold in bottles larger than 10ml.

 **Salty Moose**

 These pre-mixed juices use nicotine salts rather than freebase, providing a much quicker absorbtion rate akin to that of traditional cigarettes and a smoother 'throat hit' on the inhale.

-The different compositions of these e-liquids mean that certain flavour combinations are better suited to one brand than another.
+The way each brand of e-liquid is made means that certain flavour combinations are better suited to one over another.
 Moose Juice's expertise in understanding these differences is what makes them so good.
-The flavour mix of an individual product is therefore not suitable to include in each of the three brands.
+A particular mix of flavours will only appear in one brand.

 <span id="ux-stories"></span>